Ayms/node-bot/README.md

 Complementary modules :
 	 node-ewa

-	 Note : node-ewa is not a public module for now, so you can only use node-bot's server mode.
+	 Note : node-ewa is not a public module for now, so you can only use node-bot's server/API mode.

 ## Use :